Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Julian just grinned.

 "...Ohhh."
-Ramsey frowned at the screen, tilted his head slightly on one side, then the penny dropped with a splintering crash. *"....Oh!!* Oh.
+Ramsey frowned at the screen, tilted his head slightly on one side, then the penny dropped with a splintering crash. "*....Oh!!* Oh.
 Wow.
 Um… is that…?"

 "That’s Gao for ‘ya.
 They aren’t so fussy about some things."

 "Why not?"

 Julian shrugged.
 "I dunno.
 They *do* grow up fast, though.
 Maybe that’s why?
 In fact if you were a Gao, you’d already be an adult.
-For them, that’s fifteen...in Gaoian years.
+For them, that’s fifteen... in Gaoian years.
 So about twelve for us."

 "Must be nice…" Tristan muttered.